fabz-fr/hlpatterns.nvim/readme.md

 # todolist
 ~~0. mAKE PLUGIN WORK !~~
 ~~1.
 Add variable to handles keymaps (N and V)~~
-2. Give access to the list of highlight
+~~2.
+Give access to the list of highlight~~
-3. Add a way to remove highlight
+~~3.
+Add a way to remove highlight~~
+4. Add the possibility to add custom color
+5. Revert light theme dark theme
+6. Add fixed color
+7. Add fixed color in config